Redbourn: Transport

+Bus services are operated by Centrebus (South), Red Rose Travel and Red Eagle.
+Routes connect the village with Borehamwood, Dunstable, Hemel Hempstead, Harpenden, Luton and St Albans.

+History

+Owing to its proximity to London, Redbourn became an important coaching station in the 17th and 18th centuries; it was known as the "Street of Inns", with at least 25 pubs and inns at its peak.
+However, the expansion of the railways in the 1840s sounded the death knell of stagecoaches.

+A branch railway line, known as the Nickey Line, connected Hemel Hempstead with Harpenden; it passed through Redbourn.
+It opened on 16 July 1877 and was closed in 1979.
+The route is now a shared-use path.

-The first idea for a Redbourn bypass came in 1935 and one was completed in 1984.
-A Bypass Committee was established in May 1978 and objections examined at a public enquiry held in February 1982.
+The first idea for a Redbourn by-pass came in 1935 and one was eventually completed in 1984.
+A by-pass committee was established in May 1978 and objections were examined at a public enquiry held in February 1982.

-Sports
+Sport

-Redbourn Cricket Club was formed about 1823, but records show organised cricket was played on Redbourn Common some eighty years earlier.
+Redbourn Cricket Club was formed in about 1823, but records show that organised cricket was played on Redbourn Common some eighty years earlier.
 Some Hertfordshire County histories record cricket being played there in 1666, which would make the village one of the oldest cricketing locations on record in England.

 Redbourn Golf Club is well known for its two golf courses and driving range.
 The Kinsbourne Course is considered one of the best short courses in Hertfordshire.

-County show and awards
+County show

-The Hertfordshire County Show takes place annually in late May at a 70-acre show ground site one mile north of the village.
+The Hertfordshire County Show takes place annually in late May at a 70-acre showground site, one mile north of the village.